Hockinson High School: Curriculum

+Hockinson High School participates in the College in the High School program through Central Washington University.
+Students in Pre-Calculus, Statistics, Environmental Science, Spanish, History of Rock and Roll, and Weightlifting can earn university credit directly from CWU free of charge.
+The courses are offered on campus and taught by high school teachers who receive adjunct professor status at CWU.

 Sports

 Hockinson High School currently competes in the Washington Interscholastic Activities Association (WIAA) Greater St. Helens League at the 2A level.
 Despite being one of the smallest schools in the state’s 2A level, it is highly competitive.

 The school currently fields these sports: